mauriziodapor/POLARe/README.md

 ./POLARe2

+# SPAS

+# Spin-Polarization After Scattering

-The program SPAS (Spin-Polarization After Scattering) enables the calculation of the spin polarization of electron and positron beams after elastic scattering.
+The program SPAS enables the calculation of the spin polarization of electron and positron beams after elastic scattering.
 It requires as input the functions S, T and U (which can be obtained with POLARe or POLARe2), the initial spin polarization and the azimuthal angle.

 Compile with the following command: